 The Board is committed to ensuring that there is a transparent and inclusive culture at GPT and understands the importance of the Board's and management's role in promoting and supporting behaviours that underpin the desired culture.
-The Board meets regularly with various levels of the organisation to test and observe the organisation's culture.
+The Board meets regularly with various levels of the organisation to test and observe the organisation's culture, including a robust dashboard of indicators.
 In addition, GPT's employee engagement surveys include questions designed to allow all GPT employees to provide their views on GPT's culture.
 The results of those surveys are reported to the Board.

 The Group's Code of Conduct is an important aspect of establishing and maintaining that culture and assists Directors and employees to ensure that their conduct and the conduct of GPT meets the highest ethical and professional standards.

 All Directors and employees are bound by GPT's Code of Conduct.
 The Code of Conduct does not seek to provide prescriptive rules on every ethical issue that may be faced by Directors or employees.
 Rather it provides a benchmark for ethical behaviour to assist GPT to maintain the trust and confidence of all of GPT's stakeholders.
 The Code of Conduct also articulates the consequences if these standards are not met.
+The Board is informed of any material breaches of the Code of Conduct via the Sustainability and Risk Committee.